 There are so many ways to wear the reversible cable vest I designed for Noro Magazine.
 The wave cable stitch pattern is quite simple without any cross overs and while it’s the size of a small blanket you can wrap its cozy warmth around yourself in a number of different ways.
 You can wear it “inside-out” and let the cable patterning show on the lapels when they flip back.
 Pin it in place with a stick pin at waist level or a kilt pin just under the breasts.
-Pin it high up near your read more
+Pin it high up read more

 Wow, there are some truly wonderful designs in the new Noro Magazine that was published earlier this month.
 I’m honoured to be part of such an inspiring collection with not just one design but three! © Noro Magazine 2012, photo by Rose Callahan My Oversize Lace Tee uses a new Noro yarn called Karuta which is a chunky blend of 40% silk, 30% cotton and 30% wool.
-It’s worked in the round to the underarm, then extra stitches are cast on for the garter stitch sleeve edging,s and the front and back read more
+It’s worked in the round to the underarm, then extra stitches are cast on for the garter stitch sleeve edging,s and read more

 I just found the much anticipated (on my part) premiere issue of Noro Magazine at my local book store the other day. © Noro Magazine 2012, photo by Paul Amato for LVARepresents.com (used with permission) What makes it even more exciting is THAT’S MY HAT on the cover!
 I have three designs in the magazine which I’ll share next time.